Sonia-96/MyStudyNotes/Network & Security/Network.md

    - processing delay is usually in the order of nanoseconds, which is constant and negligible

 3. **Transmission Delay**: the time to convert packets from bits to physical signals.
-This depends on devices.
+This kind of delay depends on devices.

-   - the devices are rated by their transmission delay, e.g., 1 Gbps ethernet device, 54 Mbps wireless device
+   - Devices are rated by their transmission delay, e.g., 1 Gbps ethernet device, 54 Mbps wireless device
    - `transmission_delay = data_length / device_transmission_rate`

 4. **Queuing Delay**: the time that packets are stored in the queue.
 The queue is fix-sized.
 If the queue is full, the packets outside of the queue will be dropped.
    - Queueing delay depends on how busy the network is.
 So queueing delay is very unpredictable and variable.